Treborace213/txt2quizpdf/README.md

 The PDF will be saved in the current working directory with the same file name as the input file.
 The title on the page will also have the same text as the input file name.
+Any whitespace not in a block of text is ignored.

 ### Input Format
 - `!` → A subtitle